Moonfin-Client/Roku/README.md

 **The easy way:** add [Moonfin](https://channelstore.roku.com/details/92a83c9f4112b76a7bcee3dc076254ca:3251a91bf7af7339652d5409ccfdcb39/moonfin) from the Roku Channel Store.
 It installs on your devices and updates itself from then on.

 Moonfin needs Roku OS 9.1 or newer, which covers most Roku devices from 2018 onwards.
+Once it's installed, [Getting Started](https://github.com/Moonfin-Client/Roku/wiki/Getting-Started) walks through connecting to your server and signing in with Quick Connect.

 Seerr is optional.
 It connects through the [Moonfin server plugin](https://github.com/Moonfin-Client/Plugin), so there is nothing to type on the Roku.
 See [Seerr Setup](https://github.com/Moonfin-Client/Roku/wiki/Seerr-Setup).